v0lta/Complex-gated-recurrent-neural-networks/README.md

 In order to work with the basis proposed by Arjovski and Shah (https://arxiv.org/abs/1511.06464) you can set arjovski_basis=True, for the complex cells implemented in custom_cells.py.

-You dont have to work in the complex domain.
+You don't have to work in the complex domain.
 To create real valued cells simply set the real argument in the constructor to True and choose a real valued activation such as the relu.
 The Stiefel manifold optimizer will also work in the real domain.